 \begin{remark} Note that here we do not consider any $H$-action on $F \lbrace Y | H\rbrace$ itself.
-However $F \lbrace - | H\rbrace$ can be viewed as a free functor if we enlarge the category of algebras with a generalized $H$-actions properly (see Section~\ref{SectionHAdjunction}). \end{remark}
+However $F \lbrace - | H\rbrace$ can be viewed as a free functor if we enlarge the category of algebras with a generalized $H$-action in a proper way (see Section~\ref{SectionHAdjunction}). \end{remark}